-In a recent study of brand recall reported by “The New York Times” a sample of consumers was asked to draw several iconic logos from memory.
+In a study of brand recall reported by “The New York Times” a sample of consumers was asked to draw several iconic logos from memory.
 Even very well known marques were quite difficult for the study participants to recreate with perfect accuracy.
 Only 16-percent could draw the logos for Walmart and Burger King without errors.

 In general, simpler logos scored better, but even they were not recalled with terrific ease.
 41-percent of the subjects didn’t remember the number of circles in the Target logo (hint: it’s just one circle around a dot).

 Seeking greater memorability and bowing to current aesthetic trends favoring ‘flatter’ designs, several major brands such as YouTube, Uber, and Dropbox have redesigned their logos in recent years to be simpler and more minimalist.
 You should strive to keep your brand logo simple and easy to identify and recall.

 Ikea is a good example of a company that benefits from a flat and simple wordmark that has been around for some time, existing in pretty much its current form since the 1980s.
 Asa Nordin, a senior coordinator of Ikea trademarks told “The New York Times”: